 His process involves in-depth engagement with his collaborators, and extensive research into the subject.
 As a result, his work shows an empathic observation of and a sensitive response to the people he photographs.

 The topics he has explored include mental illness, disfigurement, blindness, and the phantom limb phenomenon.
-More recently, he has been immersed in the field of forensic anthropology and crime scene investigation, working with forensic anthropologists at two UK universities.
-In addition to archive research, he attended lectures, seminars and workshops in laboratories and off-site locations.
+More recently, he has been immersed in the field of forensic anthropology and crime scene investigation.
+Working with forensic anthropologists at two UK universities, he conducted archive research and attended lectures, seminars and workshops in laboratories and off-site locations.
 Inspired by film noir, black and white crime scene photographs from mid-century police archives, and insight gained from his research and collaboration, his recent works are dark and haunting, and explore themes of vulnerability, entropy and death.

-Fong has exhibited his work widely across the UK and internationally, including Ludwig Museum of Contemporary Art, Budapest; Pratt Manhattan Gallery, New York; EAST International, Norwich; London Group Open, Shape Open and Creekside Open, London; International 3 Gallery and Chinese Arts Centre, Manchester; Gallery 44 Centre for Contemporary Photography, Toronto; and numerous international short film festivals.
+Fong has exhibited his work widely across the UK and internationally, including Pratt Manhattan Gallery, New York; Ludwig Museum of Contemporary Art, Budapest; EAST International, Norwich; Exposure Photography Festival, Contemporary Calgary, Canada; London Group Open, Shape Open and Creekside Open, London; Chinese Arts Centre, Manchester; Gallery 44 Centre for Contemporary Photography, Toronto; and numerous international short film festivals.

-Public collection of Fong’s work include the Arts Council England Collection, The Lightbox Gallery, Woking and York University, Toronto.
-He has received exhibition prizes awarded by Victoria Miro (victoria-miro.com) at Creekside Open and by Yinka Shonibare MBE at Shape Open, London.
+Fong has works in private and public collections, including Arts Council England Collection, The Lightbox Gallery, Woking and York University, Toronto.
+He was selected as one of the top 125 artists for the Aesthetica Art Prize 2021 and included in the Future Now anthology.
+He has received exhibition prizes awarded by Victoria Miro at Creekside Open and by Yinka Shonibare MBE at Shape Open, London.
 He is also a recipient of grants from Arts Council England, British Council and Leverhulme Trust.